hootan09/react-native-ONNX/README.md

             ```

             **NOTE:**
             - Expo will ask the Android package name and iOS bundle identifier.
-In this tutorial we use `com.example.helloworld` as package name and bundle identifier.
+In this tutorial we use `com.hootan09.expo_app_ai` as package name and bundle identifier.
             - The package name (Android) and bundle ID (iOS) will be added in your `<SOURCE_ROOT>/app.json` automatically by expo.

         2. Add `onnxruntime-react-native` to gradle depencencies.